Financial-Times/o-header-services/README.md

 );
 ```

-You can see all of the variables that are available for customising under `whitelabel` in `../src/scss/_brand.scss`.
+You can see all of the variables that are available for customising under `whitelabel` in the [brand SCSS file](../src/scss/_brand.scss#L70).

 ## JavaScript